AarushRathore1729/PS1-Docquity/README.md

 ## Development

-- All code is in the main project folder, organized by feature (controllers, services, models, routes, etc).
+- Project structure follows a clean architecture pattern: routes → controllers → services → repositories → database
+- Database operations handled by Prisma ORM, a modern and type-safe ORM for Node.js
-- API documentation is auto-generated from JSDoc comments using Swagger.
+- API documentation is auto-generated from JSDoc comments using Swagger

+### Prisma ORM Integration

+This project uses Prisma ORM for database operations.
+Key benefits include:

+- Type-safe database queries with auto-completion
+- Automatic schema migrations with `prisma db push`
+- Database inspection and manipulation through Prisma Studio
+- No need for manual Mongoose model definitions

+The database schema is defined in `prisma/schema.prisma` with two main models:
+- `User`: Stores user data
+- `ShortUrl`: Stores short URLs with their original counterparts

 ## License